Introduction to Twitch in After Effects

 Step 3: Now drag the video on the layer panel as shown below.

-Step 4: Next create an adjustment layer by right-clicking in layer panel or going in Layer > New > Adjustment Layer.
+Step 4: Next, create an adjustment layer by right-clicking in the layer panel or going in Layer > New > Adjustment Layer.
 This is because we will apply our effects to this layer and not on the actual video.

-Step 5: Go to Effects and Presets panel, in the Video Copilot folder you will find the Twitch effect.
-Drag it in the Effects control panel with the adjustment layer selected and now if you drag the timeline you will not get the effect as the operator is currently not enabled.
+Step 5: Go to the Effects and Presets panel; in the Video Copilot folder, you will find the Twitch effect.
+Drag it in the Effects control panel with the adjustment layer selected, and now if you drag the timeline, you will not get the effect as the operator is currently not enabled.

-Step 7: Similarly, we can play with other operators individually or in a combination with multiple operators.
-When you enable a certain operator then in the Operator Controls section the corresponding controls will be enabled for that selected operator.
+Step 7: Similarly, we can play with other operators individually or in combination with multiple operators.
+When you enable a certain operator, then in the Operator Controls section, the corresponding controls will be enabled for that selected operator.

 Step 8: Amount, speed, and Behaviour are the global adjustments that will be applied to all the operators which are enabled.